mark-watson/PythonAIBook/manuscript/Chess.md

 About 187,000 nodes per second in pure Python is respectable for an educational engine.
 A C implementation of the same algorithms would run 50–100x faster, but the point here is clarity, not raw speed.

 {class: tip}
 If you modify the move generator, run perft immediately.
-It catches subtle bugs — a missing en passant case, a castling rights error, a wrong attack detection — that would be nearly impossible to find by playing games.
+It catches subtle bugs (a missing en passant case, a castling rights error, a wrong attack detection) that would be nearly impossible to find by playing games.
 Perft is your safety net.
 Extend the test to depth 4 or 5 if you make structural changes; the expected values (197,281 and 4,865,609) are well documented.

 ## Playing Against the Bot